output-onlinepngtools (1)

 NoVir: Towards Better Protection Against Future Pandemics

-ERC funds research on mRNA-based antiviral clinical research.
+EU funds research on mRNA-based antiviral clinical research

 The European Union by their EU4Health Programme will fund NoVir – a consortium of four European partners which will enhance public health resilience against future pandemics.
 This nearly €10 million grant will establish IFN-λ mRNA as an antiviral treatment option to be prepared against virus infections.